yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 *brief presentation of the overall structure of the work plan*

-The proposed project is structured into four research fields:
+The proposed project is structured into three fields:

-1) an online platform for learning and research, that allows students to aqcuire coding skills and work collaboratively
+1) The Platform as Interface
-2) a space for embedded research – an offline space that complements the online platform and provides an in-between environment for university and public and private partners
+In this workpackage an online platform for learning and research will be conceptualized by

-3) the exploration of the opportunities interfaces and visualization of data holds for knowledge production
+2) The Lab as Interface  – an offline space that complements the online platform and provides an in-between environment for university and public and private partners
-4) research that aims at developing strategies for development and inclusion
+3) The Collection as Interface - the exploration of the inclusive opportunities interfaces and visualization of data holds for knowledge production

-These fields are going to be explored by phd students, embedded researchers and students in combination with public and private partners.
 Inspired by open source culture and software development practices the fields are going to be explored simulataneously so that insights from one of the fields can be applied tranfered early on to the other fields.

 *timing of the different work packages and their components (Gantt chart or similar)* *detailed work description, i.e.:*